stefanprodan/swarmprom/README.md

 With Weave Cloud Scope you can see your Docker hosts, containers and services in real-time.
 You can view metrics, tags and metadata of the running processes, containers or hosts.
-Scope offers remote access to the Swarm’s nods and containers making it easy to diagnose issues in real-time.
+Scope offers remote access to the Swarm’s nods and containers, making it easy to diagnose issues in real-time.

 ![Scope](https://raw.githubusercontent.com/stefanprodan/swarmprom/master/grafana/weave-scope.png)